 To ensure children can lead a life safe from abuse and neglect, we run several services to safeguard and support children.

-These include our Childline service - our free, 24-hour service for children and young people to get support and advice.
-Speak out.
-Stay safe. - our online safeguarding programme for children aged 5 to 11, which teaches children about abuse and how to speak out if they're worried.
-The NSPCC Helpline is here for any adults with concerns about a child.
-And we have local hubs where we work directly with children and families.
+- Childline our free, 24/7 service for children and young people to get support and advice. - Speak out Stay safe our schools service which teaches children aged 5-11 about abuse and how to speak out if they're worried. - Our Helpline a service for any adults with concerns about a child.

+We also have local hubs where we provide direct services to children and families.